AgoraIO-Community/Agora-iOS-Guide/3-add-video-call-control-buttons/README.md

 </details>

+---

 At this point, you can come up with your own button implementation.
 Or simply use the sample code in the completed project.
 Our sample code includes a separate view class so we don't have to configure every button inside our view controller.
 Check out branch `chapter-3-project` and take a look at `VideoCallControlButtonsView`.

+For the camera switch button, we would like to place it at the bottom left corner of our local video view.
+When you add this subview, make sure it's placed above the local vide view, and below the blur view.
+Check the sample project if you want to see how it's implemented.

 ## Testing if your sample app is working as expected